 The Mixer Panel has two parts.
 On the left are sliders for Simian's four playback decks.
-On the right is a configurable mixer.
-Check out the Using the Mixer section of this chapter and the Configuring the Mixer section of Chapter 3 for more information.
+On the right are 16 configurable mixers.
+Check out the Using Mixers section of this chapter and the Configuring Mixers section of Chapter 3 for more information.